 As well as discounted entertainment, there’s a whole lot of free entertainment to be had in New York.
 For example, you can join a studio audience at a live taping of a TV show such as The Tonight Show Starring Jimmy Fallon or The Daily Show with Trevor Noah – totally free of charge – reserving tickets online or trying your luck on the day.

 Also, if you like cycling, you might enjoy a moonlight cycle through Central Park.
-Once a month, the Time Up project organises a ten-mile ride beneath a starry sky through Central Park (and there’s also one at Prospect Park in Brooklyn too).
+Once a month, the Time Up project organizes a ten-mile ride beneath a starry sky through Central Park (and there’s also one at Prospect Park in Brooklyn too).
 It happens on the first Friday of every month, and it doesn’t cost a dime to join the group itself.
-All you need to cover is the cost of a bicycle, you need your own bike of course, so hire one cheaply: Central Park bike rental offers 30% discount if you book online.
+All you need to cover is the cost of a bicycle, you need your own bike of course, so hire one cheaply: Central Park bike tours offers 30% discount if you book online.

 Also, save your money by doing some free sightseeing of NYC’s famous landmarks.
 You can easily spend half an hour marvelling at the architecture of Grand Central Terminal, listening to this free podcast about its history.
 Then, stop by the September 11 Memorial to pay your respects and reflect on the magnitude of what happened here.
 While it’s a serious place to visit, it’s beautiful and far too important to miss.